ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/context_aware_cache.md

     <a name="default-options-for-foshttpcachebundle"></a>
     The following configuration is defined by default for FOSHttpCacheBundle.
-    You should not override these settings unless you know what you are doing.
+    You should not override these settings unless you know what you're doing.

     ``` yaml
     fos_http_cache: